 9. Acura – 178,947 miles until worthless

 It doesn’t hurt that Acura is the luxury brand powered by Honda engineering.
+The Acura CL, a luxury coupe sold from 2001 to 2003, was essentially a dressed-up Honda Accord, one of the most followed cars on Mojo Motors.
+Newer staples in the Acura lineup like the TL sedan and MDX crossover have proven to be the most reliable luxury vehicles around.
 It should also be noted that Acura is the only luxury brand to squeak into the top ten most reliable car brands.
+But if Acura is not quite your style, Lexus is another great way to get the luxury experience without having to live with German reliability.
 For further reading, read reviews of used Acuras here.

 8. GMC – 188,584 miles until worthless

 GMC has been building quality pickups, SUVs and crossovers a very long time.
 Since GMC splits many parts with Chevrolet, repairs aren’t usually too expensive.
 In fact, the new GMC Yukon and Chevrolet Suburban are nearly identical, save for cosmetic differences.
 When problems do arise, they’re usually of the non-catastrophic nature, and the engine and drivetrain are solid.
 This is why you’ll see Sierra pickups with miles well into the hundreds of thousands.Pickup trucks don’t live an easy life, but these heavy duty trucks can take the abuse.
 Read more here for used GMC reviews and research.